UT-Covid/episimlab/paper.md

 It introduces and reinforces best practices in object-oriented software development, such as modularity and reproducibility.
 For disease modeling experts, `Episimlab` provides a platform that supports a wide variety of modeling use cases.
 Simple models can be easily adapted into more complex ones, encouraging a model development approach that is rapid, iterative, and organic.
-Under the hood, `Episimlab` leverages concurrency in `xarray-simlab`, dataset chunking in `Dask`, and accelerated matrix math in `xarray`, so models are performant even when using large datasets.
+Under the hood, `Episimlab` leverages concurrency in `xarray-simlab`, dataset chunking in `Dask`, and accelerated matrix math in `xarray`, so models are performant even when using large input datasets.

-## Unused Text

-Unlike past compartmental modeling software, models in `Episimlab` are modular.
-`Episimlab` models are essentially unique sets of discrete components.
-These components, formally known as `process`es in the API, can be modified, exchanged, reused, and shared between models.
-Commonly used `process`es such as calculating the force of infection (FOI), ship with Episimlab, and can be modified using class inheritance in Python.

 ## Dependencies